Hallmark Mystery: Seasonal programming

 In March 2009, the network announced that it was partnering with the NYU Tisch School of the Arts’ Maurice Kanbar Institute of Film and TV to showcase short films by the school's students and alumni.
 The shorts began airing in October, and were also available for viewing online at the network's website hallmarkmoviechannel.com.
-Actor Alec Baldwin is a Tisch alum who served as one of the judges to determine which films would appear on the network.
+Alec Baldwin is a Tisch alum who served as one of the judges to determine which films would appear on the network.